V&A Waterfront

 The V&A Waterfront, often referred to as The Waterfront and The V&A, is a mixed-use suburb in Cape Town, South Africa, featuring upmarket residential apartments, a major shopping mall, a marina, and multiple large hotels.

 The Waterfront sits on the site of the oldest working harbor in the Southern Hemisphere.
 With Table Mountain as its backdrop, the 123-hectare neighbourhood sees millions of people visiting each year.
 The V&A Waterfront is Cape Town's most popular tourist destination by number of visitors per year.

 The mall is one of Cape Town's largest, and the Waterfront features numerous other retail spaces, including the Watershed, and Alfred Mall.
-These feature many local entrepreneurs, crafts, art, and sustainable design.

-Name

-The V&A Waterfront (Victoria and Alfred Waterfront) is named after Prince Alfred and Queen Victoria, members of the Royal Family of Britain when Cape Town was part of the Cape Colony.
-Alfred, while serving in the British Royal Navy, visited Cape Town and ordered construction of a new harbour for the colony.